Lures That Work Year-Round will come in very handy to have in your tackle box.

 6. Finesse Fishing Worms

-Alright, next on the list that you got to have finesse worms.
+Alright, next on the list that you got to have is fishing worms .

 In the summertime, for example, one like this, you can put it on a wacky rig, throw it out there around the dock, twitch it back really fast.

-Put it her on a drop shot, fish it deep, just nose hook it right here on the end and give it a little bit of wiggle.
+Put it here on a drop shot, fish it deep, just nose hook it right here on the end, and give it a little bit of wiggle.

-There’s a lot you can do with finesse worms all year long to catch those finicky fish.
+There’s a lot you can do with fishing worms all year long to catch those finicky fish.

 You’ve got to have this, especially when a cold front comes through and the fish really don’t want to feel like biting all those other lures I’ve shown you so far.